innoplusdevs/innoplusdevs/README.md

 ### A little more about me:

 - 🔨 Freelance project example: https://sleepzzone-web.syntonize.dev/
-- 🔭 I’m currently working on www.gapcommerce.com
+- 🔭 I’m currently working on www.chagodtour.com
-- 🌱 I’m currently learning Web3 and mobile development
+- 🌱 I’m currently learning mobile development

 <!--
 **innoplusdevs/innoplusdevs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.